 But the most valuable moments weren’t on the itinerary.
 Grandchildren tugging their grandfather’s sleeve to point out a moose.
 Laughter carrying across the night as stories were shared around a crackling fire.
 Even small disagreements—about which trail to take or who sat where at dinner—became opportunities to slow down, talk, and reconnect.
 For families who are often separated by distance or swept up in day-to-day busyness, this extended time together created space to listen and be heard.
 Teens returned home reporting greater confidence and independence, and parents saw new maturity in how their children communicated and participated in decisions.

 Another family entrusted us with planning a month-long villa stay in Tuscany.
-Their ninety-year-old grandmother had a dream of visiting the Vatican.
-We made it possible—not only the visit, but a private audience with the Pope.
-For her, it was the culmination of a lifelong hope.
-For her children and grandchildren, it was the gift of being by her side as that hope became reality.
-They spent their days sharing meals, wandering vineyards, and exploring Italy together.
-Beyond the beauty of the trip, these shared experiences bonded three generations together, shaping how the younger ones think about family, faith, and the kind of lives they want to build.
+Their ninety-year-old grandmother had long dreamed of visiting the Vatican.
+What made the experience unforgettable was a captivating moment when she met the Pope, close enough for that treasured photograph she now cherishes.
+For her, it marked the culmination of a lifelong hope.
+For her children and grandchildren, it became the gift of witnessing her joy and sharing in her fulfillment.
+Together, they spent their days lingering over meals, wandering through vineyards, and discovering the richness of Italy.
+Beyond the beauty of the setting, these experiences bonded three generations, leaving memories that continue to shape this family’s future.

 Families often involve children directly in the planning process.
 Some parents ask their kids to research destinations and present their findings—turning travel planning into a project that teaches responsibility, curiosity, and communication skills.
 The result is a trip that children feel invested in, making them more engaged during the experience and more likely to carry its lessons forward.